philiprobertovich/python-advanced/README.md

 ### By Philip Kendall

-#### This project creates fake colors, removes any duplicates, dumps the infomation to JSON file, and uses Pytest to test remove_dups() function
+#### This project creates fake colors, removes any duplicates, dumps the infomation to a JSON file, and uses Pytest to test remove_dups() function

 ## Technologies Used